CSCfi/pebbles/doc/database_migrations.md

 some general settings, e.g. naming conventions for constraints and the use of so-called batch mode with SQLite (that doesn't support ALTER statements).

-Individual migrations are in migrations/versions.
+Individual migrations are files in migrations/versions.
 They are linked by reference to the previous version inside the file and must always form a single chain.

+All the automated deployment systems assume that the migrations will sync the system to the state in which models.py is.
+This includes the dev server deployment.

 ## Process ##